 The 4 rules of gun safety

 The 4 rules were created to ensure that no accidents happen.
 If these rules are followed 100% of the time, you can rest assured that you will never have an accident with your firearms.
 We recommend taking some gun safety classes to have a better understanding of how a firearm works and how to keep yourself and everyone around you safe when using guns.
-Reading the reviews of different guns would also might help.
+Reading the reviews of different guns and hunting rifles would also help.
 We are not sure who created these rules and they vary depending on the source.
 The below list of these 4 rules is how we like to describe them.

 The 1st Rule: Treat a Gun as if it is always loaded

 Imagine you’re at the range and a buddy of yours has a new gun that he just picked up.
 He asks if you want to shoot it and you say “Heck Yeah!”.
 Even if he shows you that the gun is clear and sets it down, the first thing you should always do when you pick it up is to safety-check it and make sure it is not loaded.
 This also applies to setting it down again.
 Whenever the gun is out of your control, even if you set it on a table for 30 seconds, ALWAYS safety-check it to make sure it is not loaded when you pick it back up.
 Additionally, even after checking it, always treat the gun as if it were loaded and ready to fire.
 There is no exception to this rule.

 The 2nd Rule: Never point a Gun, loaded or not, at something you are not prepared to destroy